-- 4.16.1 Ongo Homes are obligated to perform certain repairs and maintenance to its properties.
+4.16.1 Ongo Homes (or contractors acting on our behalf) are obligated to perform certain repairs and maintenance to its properties.
 We may therefore require access as per the Tenancy Agreement, after giving 24 hours' notice, to carry out necessary repairs, safety checks or inspections.
-If access is not granted, we may take legal action to enter the property and recharge the tenant for any costs incurred. - 4.16.2 In cases of emergency such as gas, water or sewage leaks or where buildings are unsafe, we can enter without giving written notice and recharge the tenant for any costs incurred.
+If access is not granted, we may take legal action to enter the property and recharge the tenant for any costs incurred.

+4.16.2 In cases of emergency such as gas, water or sewage leaks or where buildings are unsafe, we can enter without giving written notice and recharge the tenant for any costs incurred.

-4.17 Use of property
+4.17 Use of property & communal areas

-- 4.17.1 Tenants must use the property as their main and principal home. - 4.17.2 We may take action to terminate the tenancies of those tenants who fail to comply and do not inform us of any extended absences (which for the purpose of this policy shall mean any period longer than 6 weeks) from the property. - 4.17.3 Normally we will not refuse permission for a tenant to run a business from their property (provided always that our permission is first sought).
-However, action may be taken and permission can be withdrawn should the business cause a nuisance or an annoyance. - 4.17.4 We would not give permission for any business that would: - ➢ Be illegal - Compromise the health and safety of the resident, other occupants or neighbours - Cause damage to the property - > Require major adaptations to the property - > Not satisfy the requirements other relevant agencies, for example by obtaining planning, DBS (Disclosure & Barring Service) check - Involve heavy or noisy machinery - Attract a large number of visitors to the home - ➤ Need to stock flammable products, such as gas canisters, white spirits, petrol, cooking oil - Involve lots of animals, birds or reptiles - Need to store a significant number of items within the property or outside space, e.g. cooking ingredients and large electrical equipment - Involve storage of a significant amount of vehicles in curtilage of property or Ongo land or public highway - Involve Car or motorcycle repairs - Speak with Asset Management regarding any permissions etc. - 4.17.5 There may be instances where conditions are attached if we give permission for a business to be run from the home.
-These could include: - Restrictions on business use hours - Probation period - Proof of any licences and consents supplied (these should be supplied before approval is given)
+- 4.17.1 Tenants must use the property as their main and principal home. - 4.17.2 We may take action to terminate the tenancies of those tenants who fail to comply and do not inform us of any extended absences (which for the purpose of this policy shall mean any period longer than 6 weeks) from the property. - 4.17.3 Tenants are required to request permission from Ongo Homes to run a business from their property.
+Normally we will not refuse, however, action may be taken and permission can be withdrawn should the business cause a nuisance or an annoyance. - 4.17.4 We would not give permission for any business that would: - > Be illegal - Compromise the health and safety of the resident, other occupants, or neighbours - > Cause damage to the property - > Require major adaptations to the property - Not satisfy the requirements other relevant agencies, for example by obtaining planning, DBS (Disclosure & Barring Service) check - Involve heavy or noisy machinery - > Attract large numbers of visitors to the home - Need to stock flammable products, such as gas canisters, white spirits, petrol, cooking oil - > Involve a large number of animals, birds, or reptiles - Need to store a significant number of items within the property or outside space, e.g., cooking ingredients and large electrical equipment - Involve storage of a significant number of vehicles in curtilage of property or Ongo land or public highway - Involve car or motorcycle repairs - 4.17.5 There may be instances where conditions are attached if we give permission for a business to be run from the home.
+These could include: - Restrictions on business use hours

-4.17.6 Permission can be withdrawn at any time subject to nuisance complaints or advice from other agencies (e.g., licences or certificates no longer being valid).
+- Probation period - Proof of any licences and consents supplied (these should be supplied before approval is given) - 4.17.6 Permission can be withdrawn at any time subject to nuisance complaints or advice from other agencies (e.g., licences or certificates no longer being valid). - 4.17.7 Tenants must not use the electricity plug sockets located in communal areas for their own personal use.